railroadmedia/mailora/README.md

 Mailora
 ==============================================

-Wrapper for Laravel's email functionaly that adds HTTP API and front-end-dev-friendly view-creation and use.
+Wrapper for Laravel's email functionality that adds HTTP API and front-end-dev-friendly view-creation and use.

 Table of Contents: